Updated October 2, 2020 . AmFam Team

 While some of your smart home devices can’t be moved without significant electrical work, consider putting your more-mobile smart home gadgets near your Wi-Fi router to keep them connected at all times.

 You can also position your router in a central location to give its signal easy access to your devices.
 And if you have multiple active Ethernet ports in other parts of your home, setting up another router can boost the connectivity of devices far away from your main router.

 If all of the installation talk has you flustered, don’t worry there are many services that can help you set up your own smart home.
-Check to see if your insurance company partners with any installation services — American Family and HelloTech have partnered to make installation, connection and troubleshooting as easy as possible.
-HelloTech can help you get your smart home up and running in no time, providing top-of-the-line support 24 hours a day, 7 days a week!
+Check to see if your insurance company partners with any installation services.
+Often, they will offer DIY advice for smart home device setup.

 Bottom line, you don't have to be a tech genius to enjoy the benefits of smart home technology.
 Whether you’re interested in improving your home security, saving some money, or just making your day-to-day a little easier, there are options available that any average smartphone user can enjoy.